 Where children and young people have exhibited inappropriate/harmful sexualised behaviour and/or exhibited inappropriate/harmful sexualised behaviour towards others an AIM (Assessment, Intervention, Moving On) checklist must be completed and contact made with Children's Social Work Service if appropriate (Ref Appendix 9).
 Good practice dictates that there should be a co-ordinated multi-agency approach through a risk assessment management plan (RAMP) to respond to their needs, which will include, parents/carers, youth justice (where appropriate), children's social work and health.
-Further support and advice on undertaking a RAMP can be obtained from the Education and Early Years Safeguarding Team on 0113 3789685 and/or Nathalie Fontenay (Co-ordinator - Harmful Sexual Behaviour) on 0113 3789644.
+Further support and advice on AIM checklists and / or undertaking a RAMP can be obtained from the Education and Early Years Safeguarding Team on 0113 3789685.